Revenue Note for Guidance

 The word “Acts” is defined as the Tax Acts (i.e. the Income Tax Acts and the Corporation Tax Acts), the Capital Gains Tax Acts and the Value-Added Tax Consolidation Act 2010 and the enactments amending or extending that Act, and any instrument made under any of those Acts.

-An “approved sports body” is a body which holds —
+An “approved sports body” is a body which holds—

-• a certificate from the Revenue Commissioners certifying that the body is, in the opinion of the Commissioners, a body of persons to which section 235 applies, i.e. it is a body established for the sole purpose of promoting athletic or amateur games or sports whose income is exempt from tax where it is applied solely for those purposes, and
+• a certificate from the Revenue Commissioners certifying that the body is, in the opinion of the Commissioners, a body of persons to which section 235 applies, which is a body established for the sole purpose of promoting athletic or amateur games or sports whose income is exempt from tax where it is applied solely for those purposes, and

 • a valid tax clearance certificate.